 Welcome to the In the Pipeline Page Here you will find pictures of current and past projects that have been built, or in the process of being built.
 All these pictures are part built or 'on the way' all the finished items will be in the regular clock or non nixie object pages.
-The observant amongst you out there will probably spot the always empty beer glass lurking on the workbench in some of the pictures..
+If a clock is going to be for General sale and available to reserve, I will mention in the comments under the picture.

 Later stuff at the top of the page

 Going to be the 'Puzzle' clock, although looks more like a jigsaw puzzle at the moment.
 Made from a small resistance peg box, dated 1914.
 All sanded back to the bare mahogany, ready for varnishing.

 This clock is called 'The Prophet' 6 large ZM1040 Nixie tubes on the top, and on the front will go two plasma discs - Will be a very frankenstein looking clock when it is finished.

 Another Gordon clock, this on the MK IX - It is a dual type clock, same electronics as the Tempus Thermo where it has time on the top, and temperature readout below in the dial.

 Almost finished off the little Audiodyne clock, just need to draw up the top plate that goes around the tubes.
 Original old TV valves fitted on top and lit from underneath with an LED.

 I was delighted to get asked to make another Magnox clock - this one now MK IV.
 Great clocks, this one will have a Dekatron in the centre inbetween the hours and minutes readouts.

 Some more of the details going into the musically themed 'Gurdy Hurdy' clock.
 These are some old organ stops that I've fitted in the side of the clock, and they are used to turn features on and off.